The Generalized logistic distribution with skewness

 Value

-gives the density, pgenlog_sk
+dgenlog_sk gives the density, pgenlog_sk gives the distribution function,

-gives the quantile function, and rgenlog_sk
+qgenlog_sk gives the quantile function, and rgenlog_sk generates random deviates.

-The length of the result is determined by n
+The length of the result is determined by n for rgenlog_sk, and is the maximum of the lengths

 of the numerical arguments for the other functions.